Ybalrid/Annwvyn/README.md

 =======

 Annwvyn Engine is a simple C++ game engine built upon free and open source technologies to easily create applications and games using Virtual Reality HMD.
-Freely distributed under the MIT licence.
+Freely distributed under the MIT license.

 Currently the engine supports :
  - Oculus Rift through the Oculus SDK